 Take a look at what we are doing to drive Social Value from Council contracts.

-We have developed a Social value statement and Social Value Framework.
+We have developed a Social value Procurement Framework and Social Value Guidance.

 What can suppliers / bidders do?